LuckyHyena/DnD/tomb_of_annihilation/player_notes/rules_for_travelling.md

 ![immovable rod](../../images/immovable-rod.jpg)

 ## Step 2: Choose Direction and Pace
-1 hex on the map of Chult = 10 miles
+1 hex on the map of Chult = 10 miles or 15 kilometers

 ### Moderate Pace
 - 1 hex per day on land or walking along rivers.